County Seat Newspaper

 From innocent animals like hares to the most dangerous hippo, there is plenty to see.
 Make sure to look up as well or you may miss some baboons in trees or birds in the air.
 A keen eye for detail has been put into the exhibit, and the art in the backgrounds is exquisite – all carefully painted with immense detail.
 There was a lot of thought and support put into this project, so make sure to respect the displays by not touching them.

-The Jay’s & Webber Wildlife & Education Center is a place to learn about animals with the family.
+The Jay’s & Webber Wildlife & Education Center is located at 3891 E Surrey Road in Clare.
 Kids are already loving the animal displays, and love learning about the different species.
 The center will officially open July 5 and will be open Wednesday through Saturday from 10 a.m. to 6 p.m., with shorter hours on Sunday.

 Comments